HL7/davinci-ra/input/pagecontent/dcc.md

 ###  Digital Condition Category

 Similar to the definitions of digital quality measures<sup>[1](https://ecqi.healthit.gov/dqm?qt-tabs_dqm=1)</sup>, digital condition categories are condition category measures organized as self-contained measure specification and code packages, that use one or more sources of health information that is captured and can be transmitted electronically via interoperable systems.
-Digital condition categories use machine-readable measure logic, such as logics written in in Clinical Quality Language, and use common data model such as FHIR.
+Digital condition categories use machine-readable measure logic, such as logics written in Clinical Quality Language, and use common data model such as FHIR.

 A digital condition category is structured as a proportion measure<sup>[2](http://hl7.org/fhir/us/cqfmeasures/measure-conformance.html#proportion-measures)</sup>, which consists of an initial population, denominator, numerator, and an optional denominator exclusions as shown in the Venn diagram in Figure 4-1.